djpugh/MTfit/_sources/probability.rst.txt

     ============================

 :ref:`Pugh et al, 2016b <Pugh-2016b>` introduces an alternate method for estimating the polarity, using an automated Bayesian probability estimate.
 This approach results in estimates of the postive and negative polarity probabilities.
 :mod:`autopol` provides a Python module for calculating these values (:ref:`Pugh, 2016a <Pugh-2016a>`), and may be available on request.
-These observations can be included in  :mod:`mtfit`, although the data independence must be preserved.
+These observations can be included in  :mod:`MTfit`, although the data independence must be preserved.
 The :term:`PDF` is:

 .. math::